-My family and I (Emily) live on a queer and trans friendly Land Co-op just outside Nelson in beautiful southern BC, in traditional Sinixt territory.
-I am a food activist and am passionate about the local foodshed and growing my own food!
-Some of my endeavours include permaculture gardening and establishing a food forest, fermenting everything, animal slaughter and butchery, wildcrafting and hide tanning.
+My family and I live on a queer and trans friendly Land Co-operative just outside Nelson in beautiful southern BC, in traditional Sinixt territory.
+We are a sex positive, polyamorous triad living together with one child.
+I (Emily) am a food activist and am passionate about the local foodshed and growing my own food!
+Some of my endeavours include permaculture gardening and establishing a food forest, fermenting everything, animal slaughter and butchery, wildcrafting and herbalism.

 Just Phil is inspired by native vernacular architecture combined with modern techniques and tools.
-He creates permastructures guided by geometry and flow, an example of which is the Konic volunteer house.
+He creates permastructures guided by geometry and flow.
 Each project undertaken pushes the boundaries with whole systems modelled after the patterns of nature, with a heavy focus on interconnection.
 He intends to teach anyone willing to get dirty how to take advantage of locally available materials to create anything you can imagine.

 Our child, Tencza is often working alongside us (and you!) helping/hindering :) Her enthusiasm is contagious.